 It's a term coined back in 1978 to describe the increase in incidents of heart attacks, arrhythmias, and high blood pressure that go hand in hand with increased alcohol intake over the holidays.
 Alcohol also exerts a depressant effect that can cause a slowing of brain activity, which lowers your serotonin levels.
 Plus, as alcohol’s effects wear off, you may feel anxious, which brings about an increase in stress hormones.

+But alcohol isn't the only culprit.
+Holiday heart syndrome is often compounded by the overconsumption of salty holiday foods and caffeine, and a lack of sleep and exercise during the holiday season.
+Plus, holiday stress can exacerbate the problem because there’s a strong connection between your autonomic nervous system and your heart.
 Studies have found that patients who overreacted to mental stress had nearly three times the relative risk of having a cardiac event compared to those who didn’t.
 In fact, mental stress is a more accurate predictor of cardiac events than regular stress testing.

-- Breathe: Proper breathing is a powerful way to reduce stress and tension.
+- Use Deep Breathing to "Exhale Your Stress": Proper breathing is a powerful way to reduce stress and tension and improve your heart health.
 When you feel stressed, you want to both inhale and exhale—slowly, deeply, and fully.
 Relax.
 After several breaths, you should be aware of how much more you need to breathe and how much relief it offers you.

 - Reframe What's Stressing You: We can all reframe situations we have automatically labeled as stressors and choose to interpret them differently so we can react to them in a more positive manner.
 I call this “looking for opportunity in a crisis.”
 Instead of viewing yourself as a victim of the circumstance, realize your mind is a very powerful tool—one that can talk you out of stress.
 Reframing the situation in this way can help you to relieve holiday stress.